t41372/groq-proxy/README.md

 - npm install (some puppeteer related settings may need attention)
 - `node index.js` to run this program.
   - If some chrome or puppeteer thing broke, run this `npx puppeteer browsers install chrome`
-  - You will need to sign into groq.
+  - You will need to sign in to groq.
-  - Follow the instruction.
+  - Follow the instructions.
 Use your own browser to go to groq.com and sign in using your email (don't actually sign in there).
   - After entering your email, a verification email will be sent.
 Copy the link (don't open it)
   - Paste the link into the program
-  - The cookies will be extracted and you are good to go
+  - The cookies will be extracted, and you are good to go

 Note:
 - Cookies will expire.
 You may need to restart the server and re-authenticate to get the new cookies.